HaikuZen/myCCC4Worker/README.md

 ## ✨ What's New in v2.0

 - 🔐 **Google OAuth2 Authentication**: Secure user authentication with Google accounts and session management
+- 👥 **User-Specific Rides**: Each ride is now associated with the user who uploaded it, ensuring data privacy
 - 🔬 **Detailed Ride Analysis Modal**: Click any ride to view comprehensive analysis with interactive charts
 - 📊 **Enhanced Dashboard**: Improved statistics with monthly summaries and performance trends
 - 🌤️ **Live Weather Integration**: Real-time weather data and 7-day forecasts